 If you are applying for a full-time, undergraduate course you would normally need to apply via UCAS.

 You can choose up to five universities when submitting your application and once UCAS receive it, they will pass it on to your chosen options.
 You'll be able to keep track of your application's progress when you receive your UCAS ID number.

 The universities will then review your application and may be able to offer you a place.
 You should start receiving responses between November and May.

-Universities can make 3 types of response to your application:
+Universities can make three types of responses to your UCAS application:

 - Unconditional offer: the university will accept you regardless of your final grades